djeang/benchmark-jeka-maven-gradle/README.md

 # Cloud-Native Spring Boot Build Benchmark: Maven vs JeKa vs Gradle

 ## Objective

-Compare the performance of *Maven*, *JeKa*, and *Gradle* in building a Spring Boot cloud-native application, including creating both JVM and native Docker images.
+Compare the build performance of *Maven*, *JeKa*, and *Gradle* for Spring Boot applications.
+This includes creating JVM and native Docker images in cloud-native scenarios.

-This comparison is performed in the following scenarios:
+Two scenarios are tested:
-- **Development on workstations**: Tested on a high-performance MacBook and a medium-performance Windows machine (with all caches available).
+- **Development on workstations**: With a high-performance MacBook and a medium-performance Windows machine (all caches enabled).
-- **CI/CD pipeline simulation**: All caches disabled (no Docker cache, no wrapper tool cache, no Java dependencies cache).
+- **Simulated CI/CD pipeline**: With all caches disabled (no Docker cache, wrapper cache, or Java dependencies cache).

-The goal is to evaluate the performance of the tools using their vanilla configurations, without peripheral tooling optimizations (build caches, ).

-This setup is designed to reflect, at reasonable effort, typical conditions for small to medium-sized codebases, which are common in microservices architectures and generally targeted by Spring Boot cloud-native applications.
+The goal is to measure performance using default (vanilla) configurations, without optimizations like build caches.
+This reflects typical conditions for small to medium-sized codebases common in microservices architectures.

 ## Application Test
-The benchmarks are based on an example from the [Baeldung Spring Boot Native tutorial](https://www.baeldung.com/spring-native-intro), which resolves over 50 JARs in the classpath.
+The benchmark is based on an example from the [Baeldung Spring Boot Native tutorial](https://www.baeldung.com/spring-native-intro), using a project with over 50 JARs in the classpath.

-The small codebase is used intentionally since Java compilation is relatively fast, as discussed [here](https://mill-build.org/blog/1-java-compile.html).
+A small codebase is intentional, as Java compilation is fast, as explained [here](https://mill-build.org/blog/1-java-compile.html).

 ## Setup
-The project is configured to be built with the three mentioned build tools.
+The project is configured to work with all three tools: Maven, JeKa, and Gradle.

+For simplicity, we test everything on GraalVM.
+It includes tools for compiling to native apps, avoiding extra setup.
+These tools are not needed to compile native with *Jeka* or to create native Docker images.

 ### Versions Used
 ```
-Java:       21-temurin
+Java:       21-GraalVM
-GraalVM:    23
 Maven:      3.9.9
 Jeka:       0.11.12
 Gradle:     8.12